Quansight/Quansight-website/apps/labs/posts/exploring-small-transformers-with-tranite-on-string-reversal.md

 We wanted example use cases, so I picked something simple: string reversal.
 Given `abcdef`, a decoder-only Transformer has to produce `fedcba`.

+The main question was:

+> Can a fixed-size Transformer, with a fixed number of layers and hidden size, be trained to reverse strings perfectly as the sequence length continues to increase?

+This is hard to answer for strings of arbitrary length, so we made the question more practical: for each fixed model configuration, how does the model perform as the string length increases?
+At what point does its exact-match accuracy start degrading, and when does it completely fail under the same training procedure and compute budget?

-The main experiment was varying model depth and width to see what mattered.
+The main experiment varied model depth and width to see what mattered:

-- Width the hidden size `d_model`, is how much room each token's representation has.
+- Width, represented by the hidden size `d_model`, is how much room each token's representation has.
-- Depth is how many decoder blocks stack.
+- Depth is the number of stacked decoder blocks.

-The stack itself hasn't changed much since [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) made the decoder-only design standard; recent families like [Llama 3](https://arxiv.org/abs/2407.21783), [Gemma 2](https://arxiv.org/abs/2408.00118) and [Qwen 2.5](https://arxiv.org/abs/2412.15115) add refinements RMSNorm, grouped-query attention, rotary embeddings on top of the same alternating attention and feed-forward blocks.
+The stack itself hasn't changed much since [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) made the decoder-only design standard.
+Recent families like [Llama 3](https://arxiv.org/abs/2407.21783), [Gemma 2](https://arxiv.org/abs/2408.00118), and [Qwen 2.5](https://arxiv.org/abs/2412.15115) add refinements such as RMSNorm, grouped-query attention, and rotary embeddings on top of the same alternating attention and feed-forward blocks.

-Short answer: increasing embedding width gave the most promising results but take that with a grain of salt!
+Short answer: every fixed-size model we tested eventually reached a length where it could no longer achieve perfect exact-match accuracy within the experimental budget.
+We noticed that increasing width pushed the failure boundary farther than increasing depth, but the experiments were an emotional ride, so take that with a grain of salt!

 ## The String Reversal Task